Skip to contents

 Data summarization

-• summarizeCountData(formula, data) — Produces numerical summaries (mean, variance, variance-to-mean ratio, zero count) and a plot of the count response against predictors.
+• summarizeCountData(formula, data) — Produces numerical summaries (mean, variance, dispersion ratio, zero count) and a plot of the count response against predictors.
 The plot type adapts to the number and type of predictors (histogram, scatter, violin, heatmap, etc.).
+A GGally::ggpairs() plot is also returned.

 Model fitting